The Most Popular Types Of Roof Trusses And Their Uses

 Shape Of Your Roof

-Residential roofs in the U.S primarily come in 3 shapes – gambrel, hip, and gable.
-Once you are aware of what shape of roof you want, then you’ll be able to tell what kind of trusses you need.
+Residential roofs in the U.S. primarily come in 3 shapes – gambrel, hip, and gable.
+Once you know what roof shape you want, you can tell what kind of trusses you need.

 For example, a hip roof will have hip trusses.
 Meanwhile, a gambrel-style roof is naturally going to have gambrel roof trusses.